 Reproduction/Young: Female blue whales give birth to a single calf that comes out tail-first.
 The newborn calf instinctively rises to the surface with its mother’s help to take its first breath of oxygen.
 The calf weighs 6-8 tons, or about 1,800 times the size of a human baby.
 The young blue whale grows very fast and will drink about 200 pounds of its mother’s milk per day.
 Calves stay with their mothers for about a year.

-Communication: Blue Whales are the world’s loudest animal.
+Communication: The blue whales is the world’s loudest animal.
 Their whistles are louder than a jet engine and can be heard for miles underwater.
-Whistles are used to communicate with other whales and to locate large bodies of Krill.
+Whistles are used to communicate with other whales and to locate large bodies of krill.

-Status: Blue Whale populations have experienced alarming declines.
-Today, there are wide estimates concerning the number of Blue Whales alive.
+Status: Blue whale populations have experienced alarming declines.
+Today, there are wide estimates concerning the number of blue whales alive.
 Estimates range from as few as 1,300 to as many as 14,000.
-The giant but gentle Blue Whale was hunted mercilessly by whale hunters and nations that sponsored whale hunting.
-Their meat, oil and body parts were harvested by hunters on ships equipped with harpoons, long daggers that could be shot out like arrows.
-It is now illegal to hunt Blue whales and populations may be rising.
+The giant but gentle blue whale was hunted mercilessly by whale hunters and nations that sponsored whale hunting.
+Their meat, oil, and body parts were harvested by hunters on ships equipped with long daggers that could be shot out like arrows called harpoons.
+It is now illegal to hunt Blue whales and populations may be rising again.